Allen Li

 Read More

-Topics: Online Will, Wills
+Online Will,

 It’s been a year since I joined LawHawk, and it still feels so fresh and exciting.
 It’s probably a bit naïve / premature to reflect so soon, but heck, I’m on holiday!
 The Sydney sun, sea and sand has given me a great opportunity to stop, and think.